ben-morehead/VertMeasure/README.md

 >
 > ![Dunk Plot B](doc_src/demo_img_2.png)

 That's a brief rundown on some of the coolest stuff the program can do.
-Below I'll be going over all of the introcacies of the program, and how it can best be used within a training program.
+Below I'll be going over all of the intricacies of the program, and how it can best be used within a training program.

 ## Program Rundown Contents
 [Project Setup](https://github.com/ben-morehead/BasketballPlayTracking/blob/main/README.md#project-setup)